-Wherever you choose to retire, be sure to get your finances in order first and plan ahead.
-Start by using our retirement simulator to find out how much you’ll need to fund the lifestyle you’re aiming for.
+Be sure to get your finances in order and plan ahead first.
+Start by using our retirement needs planner to find out how much you’ll need to fund the lifestyle you’re aiming for.

-If you’re considering selling―or renting out―your home to fund your retirement, our home and retirement planner can help you work out how your home fits in with your plans.
+And if you’re considering selling your home to fund your retirement, our selling the family home education module can help you work out how your home fits in with your plans.

-Speak with a financial adviser or call us on 131 267 and we’ll put you in touch with someone who can help.
+Discussing your plans with your financial adviser is also a smart move – if you don’t have an adviser you can find one online or call us on 131 267 and we’ll put you in touch with someone who can help.